Kendall Payne - Singer/Songwriter

 I have felt the stirring and excitement to create again.
 And that's where I find myself today!

 And, quite honestly, that's where YOU come in!
 If you've made it this far in the bio, I'm trusting that you are someone who wants to hear some music from "Kendall Payne".
 And I want to share that new music with you!
 And I need your help to do it!
 I can't do it alone.

 There are two MAJOR ways you can help:

 The good old fashion way... spread the word!
 Tell your friends about it!
 In this day & age of social media, it is easier than ever to promote the music and artists you love.
 So PLEASE would you do that for me?
 Would you tell your friends/networks about "Kendall Payne"?
 Let's make this a grassroots movement again.
 Tell everyone who will listen!
 Share the songs and share your story of why they mean so much to you!
 It is literally the easiest thing to do, and it makes the MOST difference!!!
 Awareness is the beginning of everything!
 So every time you share my music on Facebook or Instagram or in conversation over coffee with an old friend, you are spreading awareness, and that is the greatest gift you could possibly give me!
 Seriously, it would mean the world to me if you would.

 2. Become a Patreon Contributor!

 I want to offer "free" music, but lets be honest, it costs money to produce!
 And very few people are buying hard copies of albums anymore, everything has moved to a subscription based model.
 Patreon is paving the way for artists to reconnect with the "audience" who truly cares about the music, and wants to keep it alive.
 For as little as $1 a month (or $5, $10 or $20 whatever you're able to do!)
 You can sign up and become a contributor.
 And that way, I can continue to release the music that is in my heart to make!
-Click on the "Patreon" link in the toolbar at the top to find out more information.
+Click on the "Patreon" link to find out more information.